Alex Call, CJ Abrams have big hits in 7th as Nationals beat Cubs 4-1

-WASHINGTON – Alex Call hit a two-run double during a three-run seventh inning, and the Washington Nationals beat the Chicago Cubs 4-1 on Tuesday night.
+WASHINGTON – Alex Call hit a two-run double during a three-run seventh inning, and the Washington Nationals beat the Chicago Cubs 4-1.

 CJ Abrams had the tiebreaking RBI single in the seventh off Keegan Thompson (1-2) as part of a 3-for-3 night.
 Victor Robles followed with an infield hit and Call doubled to the gap in left-center to make it 4-1.